nishchaldv/Check-Avro-version-compatibility-between-1.11.1-and-1.8.2/README.md

 ### In converting avro file to json

-Generate the avro file using schema in GenAvroFileToConToJsonIn1_8_2.java file in 1.8.2/with_code_gen folder and output file avro will be saved in avrofiles folder take that avrofile and convert it to json using ConvertAvrofrom1_8_2tojsonin1_11_1.java file in 1.11.1/with_code_gen folder.
+Generate the avro file using GenAvroFileToConToJsonIn1_8_2.java file in 1.8.2/with_code_gen folder and output file avro will be saved in avrofiles folder take that avrofile and convert it to json using ConvertAvrofrom1_8_2tojsonin1_11_1.java file in 1.11.1/with_code_gen folder.

-Generate the avro file using schema in GenAvroFileToConToJsonIn1_11_1.java file in 1.11.1/with_code_gen folder and output file avro will be saved in avrofiles folder take that avrofile and convert it to json using ConvertAvrofrom1_11_1tojsonin1_8_2.java file in 1.8.2/with_code_gen folder.
+Generate the avro file using GenAvroFileToConToJsonIn1_11_1.java file in 1.11.1/with_code_gen folder and output file avro will be saved in avrofiles folder take that avrofile and convert it to json using ConvertAvrofrom1_11_1tojsonin1_8_2.java file in 1.8.2/with_code_gen folder.

+### In Compressing avro file

+Generate the avro file using GenAvroFileIn1_8_2ToCompressin1_11_1.java file in 1.8.2/with_code_gen folder and output file avro will be saved in avrofiles folder take that avrofile and compress the generated avro file using CompressAvroFileGenFrom1_8_2In1_11_1.java file in 1.11.1/with_code_gen folder.

+Generate the avro file using GenAvroFileIn1_11_1ToCompressin1_8_2.java file in 1.8.2/with_code_gen folder and output file avro will be saved in avrofiles folder take that avrofile and compress the generated avro file using CompressAvroFileGenFrom1_11_1In1_8_2.java file in 1.11.1/with_code_gen folder.